rodneyway/silverstripe-linkmapping/README.md

 #### Priority

-When multiple link mappings end up being matched, the one to be used is determined based on a priority field and how specific the definition may be.
+When multiple link mappings end up being matched, the one to be used is determined based on a priority field and how specific the definition is.

-### Automatic Creation
+#### Automatic Creation

 When the URL segment of a site tree element has been updated, a link mapping will automatically be created.
 This functionality will be removed as soon as you enable SilverStripe's default automated URL handling (as it will no longer be required).